Beggiatoa spp. on anoxic sublittoral mud

 Evidence

-There is no information regarding the development of Beggiatoa mats in hypersaline waters.
-Freshwater strains and marine strains are different so an increase in salinity in brackish water sites may remove the freshwater strains of the bacterium, e.g. freshwater strains were unable to grow in salty conditions (Williams & Unz, 1989).
-However, if conditions of high nutrient and low oxygen concentration remain mats may then be formed by marine strains.
-Therefore, a resistance of High is suggested but with low confidence.
+Beggiatoa is found in hypersaline lakes, such as Lake Chiprana in Spain, which has an average salinity of ~80 ppt (Hinck et al., 2007), though tolerances of individual strains of the bacterium are likely to vary.
+Freshwater strains and marine strains are different so an increase in salinity in brackish water sites may remove the freshwater strains of the bacterium, e.g. freshwater strains are unable to grow in salty conditions (Williams & Unz, 1989).
+However, if conditions of high nutrient and low oxygen concentration remain, mats may then be formed by marine strains.
+Therefore, a resistance of High is suggested but with Low confidence.
 Hence, resilience is High and the biotope is assessed as Not sensitive.

 High